cu-wics/wicsWebsiteWorkshop/README.md

 - I will personally be using VS Code but any editor (even Notepad!) will work since we will simply be using HTML, CSS and vanilla JavaScript

 2. A Github Account (Optional)
 - If you are interested in putting your website live, you can do it for free using Github.
-If there is time (not likely sadly...), I will try to demonstrate using the terminal but there is very detailed instructions here (by the one and follow Github :] ): https://pages.github.com/
+If there is time (not likely sadly...), I will try to demonstrate using the terminal but there is very detailed instructions here (by the one and only Github :] ): https://pages.github.com/

-3. Motivation
+3. Motivation to Learn
 - This is the most important tool you will need.
 Make sure you bring it! :)

+## Recommended Preparation
+www.w3schools.com

+> I personally recommend this website to go over some basic HTML, CSS and JavaScript syntax.
+I will definetely be going over and commenting my code in addition to explaining the logic to website designing.

 ## Usage example